Electric-car conversions: can I build my own electric car?

-Not really, in fact.
+Not exactly.
 While it has been done and there are companies out there doing it, a full and proper electric-car conversion is the kind of project you should only take on if you have an in-depth understanding of automotive and electrical engineering.

-In other words, if you’re reading this article in order to find out how to do an electric-car conversions, then they aren’t the kind of thing you should consider doing yourself.
-Nonetheless, the process of taking an internal-combustion-engined vehicle and turning it into a greener electric car is interesting one.
-Read on to find out more
+In other words, if you’re reading this article in order to find out how to do an electric-car conversion, then they probably aren’t the kind of thing you should consider doing yourself.
+Nonetheless, the process of taking an internal-combustion-engined vehicle and turning it into a greener electric car is interesting and not impossible for individuals with the requisite skills.

 Electric-car conversions: how do they work?